KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Once this transaction is successfully confirmed, the gateway will credit tokens to our indicated pubkey.
 These tokens are now usable as regular TokenCC tokens.

 ::: warning Note
-For the claim to process successfully, the deposit and bind transaction must be confirmed first - 101 confirms (or notarized if chain has dPoW)
+For the claim to process successfully, the deposit and bind transaction must be confirmed first.
+This requires either 101 confirmations, or if the chain has dPoW, 1 notarization.
 :::

 ### Withdrawing KMD Funds